Brobin/data-modeling/readme.md

 ### Before running

-To run this project, you must first unzip data.zip intot he same directory as the program files.
+To run this project, you must first unzip data.zip into the same directory as the program files.
 Next you must create `users`, `messages`, `users/tree`, and `messages/tree` directories, so that when the program reorganizes the given data it will have directories to store it in.

 ### Load the files